-$$19H\scaled = 1.021 19H - 1.681$$ (19)
+$$19H_scaled = 1.021 19H - 1.681$$

+(22)

-$$37H \ scaled = 1.001 \ \ 37H \ - \ 0.650 \tag{20}$$
+37H scaled = 1.001 37H - 0.650 (23)

 These equations were derived by a regression between F17 and F13 brightness temperatures during March through September 2007 when there was an overlap period between the two satellites.
 Regressions were run for each daily average brightness temperature field and slope and intercept values were calculated.
 These daily slope and intercept values were then averaged over the entire March through September period to derive the equations above.
-No scaling was needed on the TBs for the AMSR-E or AMSR2 sensors.

-The reason for applying this adjustment is to account for differences between the F17 and F13 sensors, including sensor characteristics (sensor footprint, geometry), differences in orbit (time of equatorial crossing), etc. For the NASA Team sea ice concentration algorithm, the differences between the two sensors are accounted for by adjusting the algorithm tie-points (Cavalieri et al., 2011).
-For the Bootstrap sea ice concentration algorithm, only a regression is needed because tie-points are derived daily from the brightness temperature fields.
-For the melt onset, Equations 19 and 20 are used to make this adjustment.
+The reason for applying this adjustment is to help minimize differences between the F17 and F13 sensors, including sensor characteristics (sensor footprint, geometry), differences in orbit (time of equatorial crossing), etc. For the melt onset, Equations 19 and 20 are used to make this adjustment.